 Hiking The Ladder Canyon and Painted Canyon Loop Trail

 While easily one of the most thrilling hikes in southern California, the Ladder Canyon and Painted Canyon Loop Trail often gets overlooked.
 It’s not a part of any major park system, nor is it simple to reach.
-But considering how it’s right in between Joshua Tree National Park and Anza-Borrego Desert State Park, outdoor enthusiasts visiting the two should definitely include it in their itineraries.
+But considering how it’s right in between Joshua Tree National Park and Anza-Borrego Desert State Park, outdoor enthusiasts should consider including it in their itineraries.

 While I’d expected this to mainly be a slot canyon hike with ladders, the actual slot canyon portion makes up just a fraction of the entire loop.
 Nevertheless, I was pleasantly surprised by how beautiful and varied the views were throughout the hike, with the trail even taking you up along the canyon rim.